Buying a Home with Radon

 Metal or HVAC fan

 Again, due to soil moisture, radon fans have very high moisture protection for their motors.
 Metal fans, typically used in HVAC duct systems, do not have these protections.
 These fans will typically fail within weeks or months of install and are not covered under warranty when installed on a radon system.
+Some HVAC, plastic inline fans will have similar model numbers and specs as compared to radon fans, but be 50% cheaper.
+The reason is: they do not have the same moisture protection.
+You will see these fans fail many, many years before a comparable radon fan would.

 Unsealed or loose vapor barrier in crawlspace